 Benefits of using a CDN solution

-There are five main benefits to using a CDN.
+There are five main benefits of using a CDN.

 1. Reduced latency